-Our procedures included amongst other the following:
+Our procedures included the following:

-- We reviewed the recoverability assessment of the deferred tax asset prepared by management and tested the included calculations to check that the recorded amount of the asset is appropriate based on the temporary differences identified, the estimated future taxable profits and the tax rate applied. - We challenged management assessment of the recoverability, including the estimated future taxable profits and the underlying assumptions based on our knowledge of the business, industry and past performance. - We checked whether historic tax losses, unutilised capital allowance and other deductible temporary differences were determined in accordance with the relevant tax laws.
+- We tested the recoverability assessment including calculations to check that the recorded amount of the deferred asset is adequate based on the temporary differences identified, the timing of the estimated future taxable profits and the tax rate applied. - We challenged management assessment of the recoverable amounts, including the estimated future taxable profits and the underlying assumptions including forecasts and projections by using our knowledge of the business, industry and past performance. - We checked whether historic tax losses, unutilized capital allowance and other deductible temporary differences were determined in accordance with the relevant tax laws.